Naming `eval` Scripts with the `//# sourceURL` Directive

 micro templater compiles template strings into JS source code that it passes to

-, thus transforming the template string into a function.
+new Function, thus transforming the template string into a function.

 function tmpl(str) {